Kkritos/Rapster/README.md

 The repository provides the source codes, files ``./rapster.py`` and ``./functions.py``, and all necessary data files in folder ``./MzamsMrem/``, for the rapid evolution of dense star cluster environments and the dynamical assembly of binary black hole mergers.

 The modeling accounts for the necessary physical processes regarding the formation of binary black holes employing semi-analytic prescriptions as described in Sec.
-2 of [K. Kritos et al. (2022), to appear]().
+2 of [K. Kritos et al. (2022)](https://arxiv.org/abs/2210.10055).

 ##### Note:
 For computational efficiency, the folder ``./MzamsMrem/`` contains 12 files with pre-calculated tables of stellar remnants masses on a grid of zero-age main sequence values up to $340M_\odot$ and 12 values of absolute metallicity in the range from $10^{-4}$ to $1.7\times10^{-2}$ as calculated with the $\tt SEVN$ code [M. Spera & M. Mapelli (2017)](https://academic.oup.com/mnras/article/470/4/4739/3883764).